joesanfilippo/rtd_ontime_departure/README.md

 | parent_station       | Integer    | stop_id of the parent location if location_type = 0 and a parent station exists.                                                                         |
 | wheelchair_boarding  | Integer    | Either a 0 or 1.
 0=No accessibility information for the stop.
 1=Some vehicles at this stop can be boarded by a rider in a wheelchair.                    |

-4. **Stop Times**: Includes additional information about a specific stop for a specific trip, stored in a text file with comma delimeters for the following columns:
+4. **Stop Times**: Includes additional information about a specific stop for a specific trip, stored in a text file with comma delimiters for the following columns:

 | Variable name       | Data type   | Description                                                                                                                                                                                                  |
 |---------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|